IHTSDO/release-validation-framework/docs/configuration-guide.md

 # Configuration Guide

-This document will detail how to set up the application locally.
+This document will detail how to configure a MySQL database.

 ### Create a new database using Docker
 ```bash